These simple Thanksgiving side dishes are quick and easy to make for Thanksgiving Dinner and travel well when you need a dish to pass.

 1. Easy Apple Stuffing

 My Easy Apple Stuffing is probably one of the most versatile dishes.
 Even so, I always start out with the basics–either fresh or day old bread.
 From there, the sky’s the limit.
 Love chestnuts?
 How about sausage?
 What about fennel?
-You can mix and match your ingredients to make your version your new family tradition.
+It’s easy to mix and match your ingredients to make your own version of family stuffing.

 Thanksgiving is the perfect time to roast seasonal vegetables.
 Take this Roasted Winter Vegetable Medley, for example.
 It uses what’s on hand in the grocery, which is not only budget friendly but practical, as well.
 And, again, you can mix and match your favorite vegetables–root vegetables are delicious this way.
 Finally, I wanted to mention that this is a one-pan side dish.
 Which means that it frees you up from not having to wash a gazillion dishes.
 Now that’s sweet!